 Groovy said he would go to the pier in the morning before class, and if the fish were biting. that was his excuse for not going to class that day.

 “If they weren’t biting, I’d tell myself they are going to start biting.
 So I had an excuse either way,” he said.

 After working with Tom Moody, Groovy went to work for Capt.
-Bernie LeFebvre on the Enterprise and from there he got on board the party boat Destiny with Capt.
-Cliff Atwell it's first year on the water.
+Bernie LeFebvre on the Enterprise, and from there he got on board the party boat Destiny with Capt.
+Cliff Atwell in it's first year on the water.

 It was on the Destiny that he picked up the nickname Groovy, which has stuck.

-Groovy said the first couple of days aboard the Destiny, the captain couldn’t see what they were catching so every time a fish came over the rail, as deckhands, they would have to yell in a speaker to the captain what species they were catching.
+Groovy said the first couple of days aboard the Destiny, the captain couldn’t see what they were catching, so every time a fish came over the rail the deckhands would have to yell in a speaker to the captain what species they were catching.

 After the Destiny, Groovy got the deckhand job with Capt.
-Graef on the Huntress where he’s been for the last 12 years.
+Graef on the Huntress, where he’s been for the past 12 years.

 Groovy says he likes the six-pack, or six-passenger boat, fishing better than party boat fishing.